Why mod_rails is great for light-duty Rails apps

 Journalists, Developers Puzzled by Android SDK’s License

 The Android mobile phone software platform from Google has some journalists and developers confused due to its license terms.
-The terms are open source, but not as free as the GNU Public License.
+The terms are open source, but not as free as the GNU General Public License.
 That decision has people wondering what Google’s up to.
 I have a theory about why they did this.

 Google Gives J2ME the Finger, but Still Needs a Carrier Partner